Foil is Seán Finegan born August 24. At UCD he studied architecture.

 Arms has done lots of voice work.
 Here is something of his from the Volcanic Voice Talent Agency.

-Hog is Seán Flanagan born May 24.
+Hog is Seán Flanagan born May 24 in Dublin.
 At UCD he studied civil engineering and worked on designing and creating badger tunnels under motorways.

 He also knows a lot about bats and bat tunnels and can talk a mean streak about how they fly along the hedgerows and follow a line of sight to find their tunnels.
 Amazing stuff.

 Hog sings and has a baritone vocal range.
 He has sung in choirs and is very good with harmonies.
-He plays the guitar, drums and the bodhrán.
+He plays the guitar, drums, the bodhrán and the triangle.

 He is a Gemini.